dhooper1/Long-tailed-Finch/Scripts/README.md

 Variant calling was performed in 5 Mb sliding-windows across the entire chromosome, now we need to concatenate these into a single file for the entire chromosome.

 ```
+# Create a list file containing the names of all window result files
 ls chr2*.bcf > concat.chr2.list

 # Index initial set of variants